clouddharmendra/LibraryManagement/README.md

   To run this code, open command prompt in this directory and execute below command
 	 >mvnw spring-boot:run

-service is running fine or not by http://localhost:8080/shoppingcart/products This microservice loads the products items into MongoDB and the above URL shows the same entered data.

-Use http://loclhost:8080/swagger-ui.html to see all exposed micro serves.
+Use http://loclhost:8080/swagger-ui.html to see all exposed microservices.